aws-sec-automation/aws-sec-automation/lambda_utils/README.md

 # AWS Lambda Function & Cloudformation Utils

-In this folder we want to collect lambda functions that could be useful for security purposes.
-Those functions could be configured with Cloudwatch to respond events or running periodically.
+In this folder there is a collection of lambda functions that could be useful for security purposes.
+These functions can be configured with Cloudwatch to respond events or running periodically.

 ## Lambda & Cloudformation Repositories
 * [AWS Lambda for Billing](https://github.com/asc-lab/aws-lambda-billing)